Feeling Overwhelmed? Strategies To Cope And Survive

 If you are overwhelmed at work, be sure to surround yourself with Positive Patties instead of Negative Nancies.
 People who focus on negativity are energy suckers, but if you are overwhelmed, you need energy builders.
 Energy builders focus on the delicious pizza rather than the spilled pop, the upcoming holiday rather than the weekend work day, and the boss's stylish tie rather than his critical demeanor.

-When you hang out with energy builder, their infectious optimism will envelop you, and you will become an energy builder.
+When you hang out with energy builders, their infectious optimism will envelop you, and you will become an energy builder.
+When you feel optimistic you are more likely to see the opportunities instead of the obstacles.

 - Maintain Your Hobbies and Develop New Ones